-Makki ki Roti is a popular punjabi flat bread made from corn flour and generally served with Sarson Ka Saag.
-Fine yellow cornmeal is seasoned with salt, red chili powder, carom seeds (ajwain) and coriander powder.
-Using warm water, the cornmeal is kneaded into a semi-soft dough.
-And then flatbreads are rolled out using a small portion of this dough.
+Makki ki Roti is a popular Indian flatbread from the state of Punjab, made from corn flour and generally served with Sarson Ka Saag.
+You start by seasoning fine yellow cornmeal with salt, red chili powder, carom seeds (ajwain) and coriander powder.
+Using warm water, you knead the cornmeal into a semi-soft dough.
+Finally, you roll out flatbreads by using a small portions of the dough.
 The earthy flavors of this roti make this a perfect accompaniment for sarson ka saag.

 Variations in Recipe

 Just like any traditional dish, every family has their own spin on it.
 My family has a few of them.

 - My mom, just like her mother, my mom would always make Makki ki Roti with seasoned cornmeal, nothing else added.

 - One of my aunts adds freshly chopped fenugreek leaves to the dough.